domeniconappo/smfr/README.md

 ### Docker configuration

 - Ensure to have installed Docker and Docker Compose
-- Get the source code: `git clone https://github.com/domeniconappo/SMFR.git`
+- Get the source code: `$ git clone https://github.com/domeniconappo/SMFR.git`
 - Enter into SMFR folder and copy _.env.tpl_ file to _.env_.
   - `$ cp .env.tpl .env`
-- Edit the last one: `$ cp .env.tpl .env` by setting the following variables
+- Edit the file `.env` and set the following variables:
     - `SMFR_DATADIR=/DATA/smfr/data`
       -   The server folder where MySQL, Cassandra and Elasticsearch data folders will be mapped to.
     - `CASSANDRA_KEYSPACE=smfr_persistent`